-The performance of the several graphics options available for the DECstation 5000/240 are given in Section 4.6.
+The graphics performance characteristics of the Personal DECstations with several of the available graphics options are given in Section 4.6.

 3 System Software

 The DECstation 5000 system software environment is based on open industry standards, and provides binary compatibility across the entire line.
 Adherence to open standards promotes portability of applications among systems from different vendors, thereby protecting the user's investment in software and training.
 Open standards also enable interoperability of systems from different vendors, which becomes more important as the connectivity of computing environments continually grows.